 If “a god” won’t kill her, she promised to write what was on her mind (in Japanese) about the Tokyo Olympics.

-She knows some of you might feel “what does she talking about?”.
+She knows that some of you might think “what does she talking about?”.

 Echo and Narcissus

 (She is a little bit scared to do so, and sorry for picking it up again…..
-Yet she will do it with her awareness this time.)
+However, she will do it with her awareness this time.)

 People who are good at taking care of other people tend to echo (carefully listen to other person and repeat what he/she said), forgetting their personal needs or wills.

-Several years ago, when she remembered the painting, Hachi’s focus was on “Echo”.
+When she remembered the painting several years ago, Hachi’s focus was on “Echo”.

 Now, she focuses on “Narcissus”.

-A person who is good at taking care of other people sometimes needs to pull all his/her energies into him/her, forgetting others, then express it at least just for a moment.
+A person who is good at taking care of other people sometimes needs to pull all his/her energies into him/her, forgetting others, then, express it fully at least just for a moment.